The Consent of the Governed: A New Standard of Political Legitimacy

 Conclusion

 The Declaration of Independence redefined political legitimacy for all time.
-It asserted that power must flow from below, not above; from the governed, not the governors.
-This idea continues to inspire both citizens and institutions to demand more honest, participatory, and accountable government.
+It asserted that power must flow from below, not from above; from the governed, not the governors.
+This idea continues to inspire citizens and institutions alike to demand a more honest, participatory, and accountable government.

 The phrase "consent of the governed" is not a relic of the past.
 It is a moral challenge to every system of power: Are you truly ruled by the people—or merely over them?